 - No Transaction Fees (on upper-tier plans) – no extra charges

-Both platforms allow you to create and publish blog posts, and blogging is another really close match-up between the two.
+There are over 600 million active blogs worldwide in 2022, and both Squarespace and Weebly can help you join that mix.
+Both platforms allow you to create and publish blog posts, and blogging is another really close match-up between the two, as Weebly has really upped its game since last year, rising 25% so that now both platforms get a perfect 5 out of 5!
 Here’s a closer look at the specific features they provide:

 - Social Bookmarking